jp-onyeabo/Python25/README.md

 #Hello
-These are a compilation of all the Python Projects I did in Year 9.
+These are a compilation of all the Python Projects I did in 2025.